CABLE-LSM/CABLE/documentation/docs/developer_guide/documentation_guidelines/index.md

 - inline documentation in the source code.
 This documentation includes the detailed scientific documentation.
 It is written using [FORD][ford].
 - the standalone guides such as the User Guide and the Developer Guide.
 It is written using [Material for MkDocs][material].

-Both tools use [Markdown][md-cheatsheet] and [LaTeX Mathematics][latex-maths] for formatting.
+Both tools use [Markdown][cheat-sheets] and [LaTeX Mathematics][latex-maths] for formatting.

 ## Documentation workflow
 All documentation is located in the [CABLE GitHub repository][cable-repo].
 To update the documentation, you need to follow a traditional GitHub contribution process: open an issue and a new branch; work on your changes; submit a pull request for review before publication.
 The process is explained in more details [on this page][git-process].

 ## Scientific documentation
 The *scientific documentation* should be added directly into the source code available under the `src/` directory.
 Please use [these guidelines][api-guidelines] to structure the documentation.
-You can find a cheatsheet for FORD [on this page][ford-cheatsheet].
+You can find a cheatsheet for FORD [on this page][cheat-sheets].

 ???+ warning "No code changes please"